-The first step for our image retargeting system is to locate the T-regions.
-Recently, local variation measures were used to smooth texture and extract structures from an image [43]-[45].
-However, this kind of approaches all can not provide the positional information of textures, especially for most natural images which contain both T- and NT- regions.
+The first step of our image retargeting system is to locate the T-regions.
+Recently, local variation measures were used to smooth texture and extract structures from an image [37], [38].
+However, this kind of approaches all cannot provide the positional information of textures, especially for most natural images which contain both T- and NT- regions.
 We develop a fast texture detection method based on the measure of relative total variation (RTV).
-Given an input image, we first calculate the windowed total variations $\mathscr{D}x(p)$ (in the x direction) and $\mathscr{D}y(p)$ (in the y direction) for pixel p, as well as the windowed inherent variations $\mathscr{L}x(p)$ and $\mathscr{L}y(p)$.
-The definition and calculation of the windowed total variations and the windowed inherent variations are described in [44] and the supplemental material.
+Given an input image, we first calculate the windowed total variations $\mathscr{D}x(p)$ (in the x direction) and $\mathscr{D}y(p)$ (in the y direction) for pixel p, as well as the windowed inherent variations $\mathscr{D}x(p)$ and $\mathscr{D}y(p)$.
+The definition and calculation of the windowed total variations and the windowed inherent variations are described in [37] and the supplemental material.
 We then calculate the reliability of pixel p being a texture pixel as: